bacardi55/bacardi55io/content/pages/about.md

 FYI, I am French and not a native English speaker, I apologize for all the grammar mistakes, misspelling and other errors :-).

+You can also find the content of this blog on my [gemini](https://gemini.circumlunar.space/) capsule here: [gemini://gmi.bacardi55.io](gemini://gmi.bacardi55.io)

 ## Where to find me?